-What is Sherry and how are they made?
+What is Sherry wine and how is Spanish sherry aged?

 Sherry is a Spanish traditional fortified wine aged in a solera system (explained below).
 It is famous worldwide, thanks to the Dukes of Medina Sidonia, who attracted English merchants and encouraged foreign trade since the 15th Century.

 Sherry is one of the most versatile wines in the worlds.
-These wines range from extremely dry (the majority of the Sherry produced) to one of the sweetest wines in the world.
-Sherry, Vino de Jerez in Spanish, is produced in Spain in the Sherry triangle.
-As well, sherry can be produced in the “Marco de Jerez” area.
+These wines range from extremely dry (the majority of the Sherry) to one of the sweetest wines in the world.
+Sherry, Vino de Jerez in Spanish, is produced only in Cadiz, Spain.
+The wines that will be aged to become sherry can be produced in the “Marco de Jerez” area.
 This area includes Rota, Chipiona, Trebujena, Lebrija and Chiclana de la Frontera (as well as the sherry triangle of course).
 Wines from Montilla Moriles made with Pedro ximenez is also allowed to be used for Sherry.
 However, these wines can only age within the Sherry Triangle to be considered Sherry wine and have the D.O.
 Jerez-Sherry-Xeres.

 The Sherry Triangle

 There are three soils used to grow grapes for the D.O., Sand, clay and Albariza soils.
-Why is Sherry produced in this small area in Spain?
+Why is Sherry wine produced in this small area in Spain?
 Here we find a soil called “Albariza” a basic soil produced by marine organisms’ carcasses and other material.
 The soil has a very white colour in summer and able to absorb large amounts of rain.
-This is necessary in an arid region, since the committee does not permit winemakers to water the vines.
+This is necessary in an arid region, since the D.O.committee does not allow farmers and producers to water the vines.

-However, while Palomino grapes grow well in this soil, some say that the Moscatel de alejandria prefers Sandy soil.
-Most of these come from Córdoba province, from the Montilla-Moriles region.
+However, while Palomino and Pedro Ximenez grapes grow well in this soil, some say that the Moscatel de alejandria prefers Sandy soil.
+Most of the Pedro Ximenez grapes come from Cordoba province, from the Montilla-Moriles region.

 A layer of yeast, called “flor”, is created at the top of most sherries during the aging of the wine.
 The flor separates the base wine from the oxygen within the barrel.
-This is used for wines such as Fino, Manzanilla, Amontillado and Palo cortado.
+This is used for wines such as Fino, Manzanilla, Amontillado and, sometimes, the begining of Palo cortado.

-The region of Sanlúcar de Barrameda, also adds complexity to the wine with its micro-climate.
-Fine salt and floral tasting notes are noted, producing a different type of sherry called Manzanilla.
-Sanlúcar is the only place where this sherry is produced, due to its location near the sea at the end of Guadalquivir river.
+Sanlucar is the only place where this type of wine is produced, due to its location near the sea at the end of Guadalquivir river.
 The local climate has higher humidity with moderate temperatures, which creates a thicker layer of Flor.
 This is the only thing that differenciates Manzanilla from Fino, which is produced in Jerez de la Frontera and El Puerto de Santa María.

-Sherry is a fortified wine.
-This means that they add brandy to the already fermented base wine.
+Sherry wine is a fortified wine.
+This means that they add destilled alcohol (brandy) to the already fermented base wine.
 Only the sweet wines PX and Moscatel de Alejandria the destilled alcohol is added before to stop fermentation.
 Dry base wine is produced by using a single grape variety called “Palomino”.
 In contrast, the sweet base wine is produced by using Pedro Ximénez and/or Moscatel de Alejandría.
 This last one can be mostly found in Chipiona or Chiclana.
-There are also sherries where these two types are combined.
+There are also sherries where dry and sweet sherry wines are combined.